Missouri governor pardons gun-waving St. Louis lawyer couple

 The McCloskeys, both lawyers in their 60s, said they felt threatened by the protesters, who were passing their home in June 2020 on their way to demonstrate in front of the mayor’s house nearby in one of hundreds of similar demonstrations around the country after George Floyd’s death.
 The couple also said the group was trespassing on a private street.

 Mark McCloskey emerged from his home with an AR-15-style rifle, and Patricia McCloskey waved a semiautomatic pistol, according to the indictment.
 Photos and cellphone video captured the confrontation, which drew widespread attention and made the couple heroes to some and villains to others.
-No shots were fired and no one was hurt.
+No shots were fired, and no one was hurt.

 Special prosecutor Richard Callahan said his investigation determined that the protesters were peaceful.